atedeg/mdm/docs/_docs/quality-assurance.md

 [Wartremover](https://www.wartremover.org/), as stated in its site, helps scala developers write safe and correct software by removing some of the language’s nastier features.

-Initially, the team agreed on using all the built-in warts; however, during the development, the team decided to disable two warts project-wise:
+Initially, we agreed on using all the built-in warts; however, during the development, we decided to disable two warts project-wise:

 - [`Overloading`](https://www.wartremover.org/doc/warts.html#overloading): we wanted to overload
   some simple operators like `+`, `-`, etc. to make the code easier to read and less verbose.